 Hungary is a relationship culture.
 Business relationships are therefore always also personal relationships.
 Congeniality and mutual trust are the be-all and end-all of relationships.
 At a first business meeting, Hungarians will not only see a representative of a company in front of them, but also an individual person.

 A first meeting provides an opportunity for both parties to get to know each other personally and will therefore take place in a rather relaxed atmosphere.
 Nevertheless, you should pay attention to being well-groomed and not dressed too casually when you arrive.
 The dress code corresponds to the conservative business standard in the Hungarian business culture.
-Men wear suits with light-colored shirts and discreet ties.
+Men wear suits with light-coloured shirts and discreet ties.
 Shiny shoes made of high-quality leather are also part of business attire.
-Business women are well dressed in a trouser or skirt suit with a blouse.
+Businesswomen are well dressed in a trouser or skirt suit with a blouse.

 Men greet each other in Hungarian business life with a strong, expressive handshake.
 Women usually prefer a less powerful handshake.
 As a man, you should wait until the woman gives you her hand first.

 By the way, you only shake hands with women when you meet them for the first time; later on, a friendly smile is enough.
 This is regarded as respectful behavior towards women – and should not be misinterpreted by foreign businesswomen as being in any way condescending!

 Once you know each other well, you greet each other with a kiss on the left, then on the right on the cheek.

 In Hungarian, a distinction is made between the formal and informal “you”.
 Depending on the degree of relationship, there are even three different forms of address.
 The relationship-oriented Hungarians tend to find the formal form of address unpleasant; they feel that it comes across as distant and cool.
 As it’s easier and more pleasant to work in a familiar atmosphere, people move fairly quickly to the more informal form of address.